 Don’t do: Equally don’t use “travelling” or other vague reasons.
 Best leave your gaps to the interview.
 Your answers will always sound better and more productive when explained face to face.

 Hiring managers and recruiters have a very short attention span.
 They place no importance on you being the best dice dealer in the busiest casino in the world when the company you are applying to doesn’t even have a dice table.
 What they want to read is if you have done the specific job before and how well you did that job.
 Include examples where you improved your role/department.
 This will show that you were able to resolve negative issues into positives.
 If you are applying for a managerial role then demonstrate how you lead and develop your teams.

 Don’t do: Don’t emphasise previous roles that have no relevance to the job you are applying for.

 The cover letter is a dated form of applying for any job.
 It was relevant when we all applied via snail mail but now is seen as an extra document that may only hinder your application with too many documents for the recruiter to take in.
 Now your cover letter should be your intro in your email.
 This is an ideal opportunity to mention why you are applying for the position, that you have understood the position and what is required.
 If you know the company and location then mention your reasons as to why you want to work there.
 The employer will be impressed that you have done some research and genuinely want the job.

 Don’t do: If the introduction is over half a page then it may need rewriting.
 Anything over half a page becomes more difficult for the reader to retain.
 (We recently received a cover letter of 55 pages!)

-Don’t do: You may wish to boast of your success in social media or your own website you created, however be sure that this will be looked into and if it doesn’t live up to your description will only impact negatively on your application.
+Don’t do: You may wish to boast of your success on social media or your own website you created, however, be sure that this will be looked into and if it doesn’t live up to your description will only impact negatively on your application.
 Mention your IT and social media skills only if relevant to the role you are applying for.

 AACASINO LTD adheres to and follows the Nine Principles of Data Protection of Malta.